osmatrixcode/Bulletize/README.md

 ## ✨ Features

-- 🎥 **Input YouTube Link**: Provide a YouTube video URL, and the tool will fetch the transcript (if available).
+- 🎥 **Input YouTube Link**: Provide a YouTube video URL, and the tool will fetch the transcript.
 - 📄 **Transcript Extraction**: Automatically retrieves and processes video transcripts.
 - 🤖 **AI Summarisation**: Generates a concise, actionable summary from the transcript.
 - 🌟 **Sleek Web Interface**: Built with TailwindCSS for an intuitive user experience.